Impact on KCPS Schools

 Total: $188M in nominal terms, adjusted for inflation erosion

-KCPS Has Already Lost $45 Million
+Learn how to testify at the next meeting →KCPS Has Already Lost $45 Million

 According to KCPS official records, the district has lost $45 million to previous tax incentive abatements.